MaastrichtU-IDS/dsri-documentation/website/docs/jupyterhub-spark.md

 You can deploy JupyterHub with 2 different authentications system, use the file corresponding to your choice:

-* For default UM DSRI authentication use `kfctl_openshift_dsri.yaml`
+* For the default DSRI authentication use `kfctl_openshift_dsri.yaml`

 * For GitHub authentication use `kfctl_openshift_github.yaml`

-  * Create a new GitHub OAuth app: https://github.com/settings/developers
+  * You need to create a new GitHub OAuth app: https://github.com/settings/developers

-  * Provide the GitHub client ID and secret through environment variable before running the start script:
+  * And provide the GitHub client ID and secret through environment variable before running the start script:

     ```bash
     export GITHUB_CLIENT_ID=YOUR_CLIENT_ID